rashidrao-pk/lime-stratified-examples/README.md

 ---
 ## Run Examples

-You can run `Run_Benchmark.ipynb` to regenerate all the results.
+1. You can run [`Run_Benchmark.ipynb`](/Run_Benchmark.ipynb.ipynb) to regenerate all the results.
 Alternatively, the precomputed CSV file used for the paper is included.

-Then run  `Paper_Figures.ipynb` to generate the plots.
+2. Then run  [`Paper_Figures.ipynb`](/Paper_Figures.ipynb) to generate the plots.

-## Performance Measures to Evaluate Explanations: 🎯
+## Performance Measures to Evaluate Image Explanations: 🎯
 <b>How can we evaluate an XAI method for images? to decide the quality of an explanation</b><br>
 we have utilised few evaluation metrices to quantify the base Lime-Image approach and lime_stratified approach including.
 1. Visual Evaluation